matrixfox/matrixfox.github.io/_posts/2013-12-4-host-website-github-pages.md

 ---
 layout: post
 title: How to Host a Webpage on GitHub Pages
 meta: Hosting with GitHub Pages is as easy as cake, and that's no lie!
-This guide will show you how setup is a cinch.
+This guide will show you how setting up is a cinch.
 posted: 04-12-2013
-category: github
+category: blog
 ---

 <p>Creating a GitHub Page is super simple and easy.
 There's two different ways of creating <a href="http://pages.github.com/">GitHub Pages</a>.
 Making a repository that matches your GitHub user name will create a main page.
 From then on you'll edit like you do with any other web page.
 Note: You can setup a GitHub page for any git repositories.
 How about we get started!</p>